Expo Notifications iconExpo Notifications

 expo-notifications provides an API to fetch push notification tokens and to present, schedule, receive and respond to notifications.

-Push notifications (remote notifications) functionality provided by expo-notifications is unavailable in Expo Go from SDK 53.
-A development build is required to use push notifications.
-Scheduled notifications (local notifications) remain available in Expo Go.
+Push notifications (remote notifications) functionality provided by expo-notifications will be unavailable in Expo Go from SDK 53.
+A development build will be required to use push notifications.
+Local notifications (in-app notifications) will remain available in Expo Go.

 Features